Study Abroad Financial Award Application

 Students interested in studying abroad are not required to receive a financial award to participate on a Lone Star College study abroad program.

 Students are encouraged to obtain information regarding other financial assistance and scholarship resources for study abroad courses.

 Each year the Benjamin A. Gilman International Scholarship awards undergraduate students who meet certain requirements and plan to participate on an eligible for-credit study abroad program during either the fall, spring or summer semesters or for a full academic year.
-The scholarship can be used to cover costs such as program tuition, room and board, books, local transportation, insurance and international airfare.
+The scholarship can be used to cover costs such as program fees, tuition, room and board, books, local transportation, insurance and international airfare.

-A Lone Star College student has previously received a Gilman scholarship.
+A Lone Star College student has previously received a Gilman International scholarship.
 Martha Ocampo, who was one of the Lone Star College students with the 2010-2011 Study Abroad Program to China, was the first Lone Star student to receive the scholarship.
 The selection process was very competitive with less than 20 percent of the applicants being awarded.

 The scholarship is funded by the U.S. Department of State, Bureau of Educational and Cultural Affairs and administered by the Institute of International Education (IIE).